-Indicate the Xx Letter Card.
+Indicate Letter Card Xx.
 Say: This is the letter Xx.
 (Children repeat, x.)
 One X is uppercase and one x is lowercase, but both letters are Xx.
 The letter Xx stands for /ks/ (x sound).
 Each time I touch the letter Xx, say /ks/.
 (Touch the Letter Card several times, quickly and slowly and children say /ks/.)

-Say: Let's sky write uppercase X. (Demonstrate) Now, let's sky write lowercase x.
-(Demonstrate) Find a partner.
+Say: Let's skywrite uppercase X. (demonstrate) Now, let's skywrite lowercase x. (demonstrate) Find a partner.
 (Children find partners.)
 Take turns and use your finger to write uppercase X on your partner's back.
 After they have done this several times say: Now write lowercase x.